 Xerox also offers reuse and recycling options for their machines.
 Xerox will remove and recycle existing machines from customer sites when replacing with new equipment.
 Customers can pay to ship other used Xerox machines back to the company for free recycling.

-The Nike Reuse-A-Shoe program keeps used shoes out of the waste stream, creating sports surfaces out of any brand of used or defective athletic shoes.
+Nike's Reuse-a-shoe program keeps used shoes out of the waste stream, creating sports surfaces out of any brand of used or defective athletic shoes.
 Nike teams up with sports surfacing companies to include granulated Nike Grind shoe particles into various sports surfaces.
 Nike is conserving resources, reducing waste, and reducing their overall impact on the environment.

 - Nike collects 1-2 million pairs of shoes each year, and claims over 28 million shoes have been recycled since 1990.